Nancy Kovack

-Nancy Kovack (born March 11, 1935) is a retired American film and television actress.
+Nancy Kovack (born March 11, 1936) is a retired American film and television actress.

-Biography
+Starting in Broadway, she gained roles in films with one of her notable early roles being the high priestess Medea in Jason and the Argonauts (1963).
+She continued with several film roles including in such films as Frankie and Johnny (1966) with Elvis Presley, but also appeared on many TV shows including as a femme fatale in one of the original Star Trek episodes, "A Private Little War" (1968).
+She was nominated for a Primetime Emmy Award for Outstanding Single Performance by an Actress in a Supporting Role for an appearance on Mannix.

+Early life

-In 1935, Nancy Kovack was born in Flint, Michigan.
+In 1936, Nancy Kovack was born in Flint, Michigan.
 Her father, Michael A. Kovack, was the manager of a General Motors plant.

-With an IQ of 152, the highly intelligent and driven Kovack graduated high school early, entering the University of Michigan at the age of 15 and graduating in 1954, when she was just 19.
+With an alleged IQ of 152, Kovack graduated high school early, entering the University of Michigan at the age of 15 and graduating in 1955, when she was 19.

-Kovack began to proactively plan her career, starting to raise her profile by working as a model, ultimately becoming one of the Glee Girls for Jackie Gleason.
+Kovack worked as a model and beauty queen, ultimately becoming one of the Glee Girls for Jackie Gleason and a hostess on the game show Beat the Clock.